airbop/airbop-simple-jar/README.md

-airbop-simple-jar ALPHA
+AirBop-simple-jar ALPHA
 =================

 WARNING: This is in the ALPHA stage so use at your own risk.
 There will be bugs.

-This is a simple jar to make adding airbop to your app much easier.
+This is a simple jar to make adding AirBop to your app much easier.

 ## How to add the simple JAR to your app